800-450-6118

 4. Drains fluid from deep inside the wrist joint

-Do these exercises in between patients!
+Do these 4 Core Stretching Exercises in between patients!

 finger stretch